Location Pin Icon

 • Lower blood pressure and cholesterol levels.

-Clinical studies for Semaglutide (Ozempic, WeGovy and Rybelsus)
+Clinical studies for Semaglutide

 Semaglutide, a GLP-1 receptor agonist, has been shown in multiple clinical trials to be effective for the treatment of type 2 diabetes.
 Several landmark clinical trials have been conducted to measure semaglutide effectiveness in reducing HbA1c (a key marker for diabetic control), as well as its effects on obesity and cardiovascular risk.
 These are the SUSTAIN and STEP trials.